Weekend performances still planned at Altria Theater in wake of shooting

 The “Harry Potter” concert is organized by CineConcerts, a producer of live music experiences accompanied by full-length movie screenings, and Warner Bros.
 Consumer Products.

-The Richmond Symphony has been hired to perform for the concert and is unable to provide a statement, according to a spokesperson.
+The Richmond Symphony has been hired to perform for the concert and was unable to provide a statement, according to a spokesperson.

+Six Richmond Public School graduations were planned at the Altria Theater this week, but were moved and rescheduled to other high schools in the wake of the fatal shooting.

+Calls and emails to CineConcerts and Warner Bros.
+Consumer Products were not returned as of press time.

 Dust off your wand and head to the Altria Theater as the Richmond Symphony makes the classic wizardly score of “Harry Potter and the Goblet of Fire” come to life in two live performances alongside showings of the film on the big screen.
 2 p.m. and 8 p.m., 6 N. Laurel St., tickets start at $52.50.
 (804) 592-3368 or www.etix.com.